 Drive misses out on fun

-The Audi A6 has made great strides in the way it drives compared to previous generations of this executive saloon.
-The only fly in the ointment is so have all of the A6’s rivals, which include the BMW 5 Series, Jaguar XF and Mercedes E-Class – a more fearsome and capable set of rivals you will not find anywhere else.
+The Audi A6 has made great strides in the way it drives compared to previous generations.
+The only fly in the ointment is so have all of the A6’s rivals, which include the BMW 5 Series, Jaguar XF and Mercedes E-Class – a more fearsome and capable set of rivals.

-The good bit is the A6 rides bumps with a firm but fair degree of comfort and the car is suitably hushed at all speeds.
+The good bit is the A6 rides well, albeit slightly on the firm side, and is suitably hushed at all speeds.

 Where the A6 cannot get on terms with the BMW and Jaguar is the feeling of precision in its handling and steering.
 For some, this will be of no consequence, but for many drivers the A6 misses that degree of enjoyment that marks out its key rivals.